Mary Lou McDonald says political system has 'dragged its heels' on euthanasia debate

 Ms McDonald said although the issue is 'fraught and sensitive', that does not absolve legislators from taking action

-Sinn Féin leader Mary Loy McDonald has called for a national conversation on the right to die, saying the political system has "dragged its heels" on the issue.
+Sinn Féin leader Mary Lou McDonald has called for a national conversation on the right to die, saying the political system has "dragged its heels" on the issue.

 McDonald said campaigners like Vicky Phelan, who have called on Government to introduce laws to give terminally ill people the option of medically assisted death, have made “a really compelling case”.